rhysjtevans/DuoAccessGateway-CloudHealth/README.md

 ## Motivation

- The goal for this was to remove the CloudHealth role e.g. cloudhealth-administrator from an Active Directory user attribute e.g. extensionAttribute1 to group based membership.
+ The goal for this was to remove the CloudHealth role e.g. cloudhealth-administrator from an Active Directory user attribute e.g. extensionAttribute1 and move it to a standardised group based membership.
- As a result the management and reporting of user access roles is standardised alongside other reporting processes.
+ As a result, the management and reporting on user access roles is standardised alongside other reporting processes and far simpler to update.

 ## Overview